thymeleaf/thymeleaf-extras-eclipse-plugin/README.md

  - Added autocomplete/suggestion support for element processors.
  - Added autocomplete/suggestion support for Thymeleaf's expression utility objects.
+ - Added help files for the Thymeleaf Extras modules: Spring Security 3 and Tiles 2.

 ### 0.2.0
  - Added Eclipse API baseline support to work towards other versions of Eclipse.